-MESSAGE FOLLOWS

-A message that requires recording is about to follow.
+MESSAGE FOLLOWS A message that requires recording is about to follow.
 (Transmitted immediately after the call.)

-NUMBER

-Station serial number.

-OUT

-This is the end of my transmission to you and no answer is required or expected.
+NUMBER Station serial number.
+OUT This is the end of my transmission to you and no answer is required or expected.
+OVER This is the end of my transmission to you and a response is necessary.

-OVER

-This is the end of my transmission to you and a response is necessary.
 Go ahead; transmit.
-What is my signal strength and readability; i.e., how do you hear me?

-RADIO CHECK

-Repeat this entire transmission (or part indicated) back to me exactly as received.
-(See I READ BACK.)
+RADIO CHECK What is my signal strength and readability; i.e., how do you hear me?
+READ BACK Repeat this entire transmission (or part indicated) back to me exactly as received.
+RELAY Transmit this message to all addressees.
+ROGER I have received your last transmission satisfactorily.
+SAY AGAIN Repeat all of your last transmission.

-READ BACK

-Transmit this message to all addressees.

-RELAY

-I have received your last transmission satisfactorily.

-ROGER

-Repeat all of your last transmission.
 (Followed by identification data, means repeat part indicated.)
-(See I SAY AGAIN.)

-SAY AGAIN

-Cease transmissions immediately.
+SILENCE Cease transmissions immediately.
 Silence will be maintained until instructed to resume.
 (When an authentication system is in force, transmissions imposing silence are to be authenticated.)

-SILENCE

-Resume normal transmissions.
+SILENCE LIFTED Resume normal transmissions.
 (Silence can be lifted only by the station imposing it or by higher authority.
-When an authentication system is in force, transmission lifting silence are to be authenticated.)
+When an authentication system is in force, transmissions lifting silence are to be authenticated.)
+SPEAK SLOWER Your transmission is at too fast a speed.

-LIFTED

-SPEAK SLOWER

-Your transmission is at too fast a speed.
 Reduce speed of transmission.

-THAT IS CORRECT

-You are correct or what you have transmitted is correct.
-(Used in conjunction with read back.)

-THIS IS

-This transmission is from the station whose designation immediately follows.
+THAT IS CORRECT You are correct or what you have transmitted is correct.
+THIS IS This transmission is from the station whose designation immediately follows.

-Proword

-Explanation

-TIME

-That which immediately follows is the time or date-time group of the message.

-TO

-The addressees whose designation immediately follows are to take action on this message.

-UNKNOWN STATION

-The identity of the station with which I am attempting to establish communication is unknown.
+Proword Explanation TIME That which immediately follows is the time or date-time group of the message.
+TO The addressees whose designation immediately follows are to take action on this message.
+UNKNOWN STATION The identity of the station with which I am attempting to establish communication is unknown.
+VERIFY Verify entire message (or part indicated) with the originator and send correct version.

-VERIFY

-Verify entire message (or part indicated) with the originator and send correct version.
 (Used only at the discretion of or by the addressee to which the questioned message was directed.)
-(See I VERIFY.)

-WAIT

-I must pause for a few seconds.

-WAIT OUT

-I must pause longer than a few seconds.

-WILCO

-I have received your message, understand it, and will comply.
+WAIT I must pause for a few seconds.
+WAIT OUT I must pause longer than a few seconds.
+WILCO I have received your message, understand it, and will comply.
 (Used only by the addressee.
 Since the meaning of ROGER is included in that of WILCO, the two are never used together.)

-WORD AFTER

-The word of the message to which I have reference is that which follows \\\\\.

-WORD BEFORE

-The word of the message to which I have reference is that which precedes \\\\\.

-WORDS TWICE

-Communication is difficult.
-Transmit(ing) each phrase (word or code group) twice.
-(May be used as an order, request, as information.)
+WORD AFTER The word of the message to which I have reference is that which follows .
+WORD BEFORE The word of the message to which I have reference is that which precedes .
+WORDS TWICE Communication is difficult.
+Transmit(ting) each phrase (word or code group) twice.
+(May be used as an order, request, or information.)
+WRONG Your last transmission was incorrect.
+The correct version is .

-WRONG

-Your last transmission was incorrect.
-The correct version is \\\\\.